 A fresh Live Cluster list is created for you in real-time when you open the N1MM Telnet Window, select the >Cluster tab, and click the drop-down arrow.
 To avoid burdening the server each time you press the drop-down arrow, your real-time list is not refreshed until you close the Telnet Window and repeat the process of opening the Telnet window, selecting the >Clusters tab, and pressing the drop-down arrow.

 SELECTION CRITERIA – How does a site qualify to be on this Live Cluster List?

 To be included in the list, a cluster site must have at least 10 reports of successful connections.
 This could be 10 users connecting 1 time, or 1 user connecting 10 times.
 Along with these successful connections, there must be fewer than 25% failed connections compared to successful connections.
-In other words, if users report 100 successful connections to cluster site www.DonaldDuck.com, there must also be fewer than 25 failed connections.
+In other words, if users report 100 connection attempts to cluster site www.DonaldDuck.com, there must be fewer than 25 failed connections.

 - Live Cluster reporting is only active when: 1) you are running N1MM+ and 2) you have the Telnet Window running, and 3) you have opted-in to this feature.

 - Live Cluster reporting does not collect any information that would identify you individually

 - Live Cluster reporting collects five data elements: the name of the cluster site; the URL/IP address of the cluster site; the result of your attempt to connect (succeed? or fail?); your geographic Continent; and your CQ Zone (as listed in the Station Information settings)